Working Out the Specifics of Florida Alimony Payments – Spousal Support

 Temporary alimony can be granted on an interim basis while a divorce in ongoing.
 It may also be awarded on a continuing basis after the marriage is dissolved.
 Alimony may last for a period of time, until the recipient meets certain requirements, or it can be set up on a more permanent basis.
 Even alimony awarded on a permanent basis can be terminated upon certain circumstances, such as the remarriage of the recipient.

-The Kramer Law Firm can review your particular situation to determine what type of alimony could be appropriate in your divorce.
+The New Future Divorce & Family Law Firm can review your particular situation to determine what type of alimony could be appropriate in your divorce.

 The type and amount of alimony awarded will be different depending on the circumstances of the married parties.
 For example, a wife who has been married for thirty years and who has not worked during that period will likely get longer lasting and higher monthly payments than one who has been married for three years and who has been working three days a week.